How to Use the Military Tuition Assistance Program

 Coverage amounts and monetary limits

-The Tuition Assistance Program will fund up to 100 percent of your college tuition and certain fees with the following limits:
+The Tuition Assistance Program may fund up to 100% of your college tuition and certain fees with the following limits

 - Not to exceed $250 per semester credit hour or $166 per quarter credit hour

 - Not to exceed $4,500 per fiscal year, Oct.
 1 through Sept.
 30

 Tuition assistance versus the Department of Veterans Affairs education benefits

 While the TA program is offered by the services, the Department of Veterans Affairs administers a variety of education benefit programs.
 Some of the VA programs, such as the Post-9/11 Veterans Education Assistance Act of 2008, also known as the Post-9/11 GI Bill, can work well with the TA program, as it can supplement fees not covered by TA.
 In addition, the Post-9/11 GI Bill® funds are available to you after you leave the military.
 If your service ended before Jan.
 1, 2013, you have 15 years to use this benefit.
 If your service ended on or after Jan.
 1, 2013, the benefit won’t expire.
 The TA program is a benefit that is available only while you're in the service.

 Tuition assistance benefits and restrictions

 - Course-specific fees such as laboratory fee or online course fee